6 Best Website Blockers for Mac for Productivity & Parental Control

 Cons

-It’s possible to block website access on a Mac by using Terminal to edit the hosts file, which to some degree makes Terminal a site blocker.
-But don’t try it if you are not familiar or confident with a command-line interface.
+It’s possible to block access to a website on Mac by editing the hosts file with Terminal.
+But don’t try it if you are not familiar with a command-line interface.

-In Terminal, type “sudo pico /etc/hosts” and enter the administrator password, which allows you to edit the hosts file.
+In Terminal, type “sudo pico /etc/hosts” and enter your administrator password.
+Then you'll be allowed to edit the hosts file.
 Start a new line in Terminal.
-In the new line, type 127.0.0.1 and then type the domain of an unwanted website.
+Type 127.0.0.1 and then type the domain of the unwanted website.
 Save the edited hosts file.

-However, note that websites can’t be blocked when a VPN is being used.
+Website is blocked completely on Mac and can’t be bypassed when a VPN is being used.

 Conclusion